 - Click Save.

-Completing a Purchase Order
+Step Two: Complete a Purchase Order

 - On the Order, enter the BI Code (if not inherited from the Supplier (Vendor)).
 Each Line automatically inherits the BI Code from the Header.
 If you have set up several Budget Holders with varying financial authority, the system will decide which Budget Holder should be the Approver based on the total value of the Order.